Can Ovarian Cysts Make It Difficult To Get Pregnant?

 1. Cysts That Do Not Affect Fertility

-These ovarian cysts, even though sometimes cause pain and bleeding, will not affect the pregnancy unless their size increases significantly.
+These ovarian cysts, even though sometimes cause pain and bleeding, may not affect the pregnancy unless their size increases significantly.

-Mostly these cysts are innocuous and do not show any signs.
-They usually dissolve without any treatment after a couple of menstrual cycles.
-But if a cyst becomes too large, it can turn, get ruptured, or bleed and can be extremely painful.
-Functional cysts do not cause infertility
+Mostly these cysts may be innocuous and do not show any signs.
+They may usually dissolve without any treatment after a couple of menstrual cycles.
+Sometimes, doctors may suggest hormonal medications such as oral contraceptives to resolve these types of cysts if a cyst becomes too large, it can turn, get ruptured, or bleed and can be extremely painful.
+Functional cysts do not cause infertility.

 They are a kind of benign tumor.
-They are growths in the ovary that develop from the tissues at the surface of the ovary.
-Although they require treatment, they do not affect fertility
+They are growths in the ovary that may develop from the tissues at the surface of the ovary.
+Although they require treatment, they do not affect fertility.

 The following types of cysts can affect your ability to get pregnant

-Also known as an endometrioid cyst, it is a type of cyst formed when endometrial tissue, develops in the ovaries.
+Also known as an endometrioid cyst, an endometrioma is a type of cyst formed when endometrial tissue, develops in the ovaries.
 The endometrium is the mucous membrane that lines the inner layer of the uterine wall.
 It affects pregnancy and may bring about lingering pain in the pelvic area during periods.
-Endometrioid cysts are more often packed with dark, reddish-brown blood, and may vary in size from 0.75-8 inches
+Endometrioid cysts are more often packed with dark, reddish-brown blood, and may vary in size from 0.75-8 inches.
+Surgery is often considered a necessary treatment option for these cysts.

-Polycystic ovarian syndrome, or PCOS, is the most common cyst that creates problems in a woman trying to get pregnant.
-They can cause enlarged ovaries and the development of small ovarian cysts due to hormonal imbalance.
+Polycystic ovarian syndrome, or PCOS, is the most common cause of infertility in women.
+The condition can cause enlarged ovaries and the development of small ovarian cysts due to hormonal imbalance.

 Many small cysts in the ovaries along with irregular periods, excess hair growth, acne, and obesity are all symptoms of PCOS.
 The irregular ovulation associated with PCOS can create problems in conceiving